jensnesten/rust_bt/README.md

 }
 ```
 Here our variable 'data' defines the historical data we intend to backtest on, found in erust_bt/rust_bt/data.
 Our variable 'strategy' is where we load our saved strategies form rust_bt/rust_core/strategies - the rest is self-explanatory.
 To utilize the ML inference module you need a C++ distribution of pytorch installed.
 See more here: https://docs.pytorch.org/cppdocs/installing.html

-## Components

-- **rust_core**: The central trading engine
-  - Implements the core trading logic for backtesting and live trading
-  - Houses strategies, orderbook logic, and data handling
-  - Handles position management, margin and leverage

-- **rust_live**: The live trading interface
-  - Connects the core trading logic to real-time data and execution
-  - Handles live data streaming
-  - To run the live trading engine, navigate to the `rust_live` directory and run `cargo run`

-- **rust_bt**: The backtesting interface
-  - Connects the core trading logic to historical data and starts the backtest
-  - To run the backtest, navigate to the `rust_bt` directory and run `cargo run`

-- **rust_ml**: The machine learning interface
-  - Loads models and runs inference on live and historical data
-  - Tools for converting scalers and pytorch models to rust

 ### How It Works